 Each swimmer will progress through the strokes at their own speed.
 Some may need more than one session to become competent in all four strokes.
-Stroke lessons can be scheduled as 9-day/30 minute classes or as 5-day/1 hour classes per group of four (if available).
+Stroke lessons are also scheduled as 9-day/30 minute classes.

 Some indicators your child is ready to learn strokes:

 – Gets around the pool easily and takes breaths

 – Has been or will be on a swim team